gurmeet289/OpenLLM_LLama2/README.md

 # Open-LLMs Documentation

+## Goal

+Utilized the Llama2 model, which is one of the models available in the Open-LLMs repository.
+Created a tool that leverages the Llama2 model for text generation tasks.

+While Llama2 can be used for chat-like interactions, it's essential to note that the provided code snippet demonstrates how to utilize the model for generating text based on specific prompts.
+It's not a fully-fledged chatbot system out-of-the-box.
+However, with appropriate integration and further development, you could potentially build a chatbot system using Llama2 or similar models provided by Open-LLMs.

 ## Introduction

 Open-LLMs is a collection of language models and tools designed to facilitate various natural language processing tasks.
 In this document, we'll discuss how to utilize Open-LLMs for text generation tasks using Llama2, a powerful conversational AI model.